kennytanggg/THRUX/source/quickstartguide/buildingelectricalmodel/one-line.rst

 By default, Normal is selected.

-Isolated Systems is recommended to be used when viewing transfer switches.
+Isolated Systems is recommended when viewing transfer switches.
 The designer can study voltage drop as a switch is fed from different sources.

-Load Flow is recommended to be used when studying how a system is loaded.
+Load Flow is recommended when studying how a system is loaded.